rowlandcoping/smokingbuns/README.md

 - [Jamie Oliver](https://i.guim.co.uk/img/media/5a5250cd6c465b13d9f6fa6766f037aedee0abd0/0_0_1382_922/master/1382.jpg?width=620&quality=85&dpr=1&s=none) image found on the Guardian website, courtesy of Ella Miller/jamieoliver.com.
 - [Barbara Windsor](https://i2-prod.mirror.co.uk/incoming/article22393553.ece/ALTERNATES/s1200d/0_MAIN-Barbara-Windsor.jpg) image was found on the Mirror website, courtesy of the PA/bbc.
 - The Restaurant image is a screengrab taken from the video game 'Red Dead Redemption 2' by Rockstar Games.
+- The [staff image](https://dl6pgk4f88hky.cloudfront.net/2021/09/peggy2-1038x778.jpg) is taken from a New Statesman online tribute to the late Barbara Windsor.

 ### Logos